-employees at the time of application, with 59 percent of the firms classified as small (10-50 workers), and the remainder as medium (51 or more workers), with the maximum being 310, and the 10-90 range being from 13 to 119 workers.
-Mean sales were approximately US\$2.7 million in 2013, with a 10th percentile of US\$280,000 and 90th percentile of US\$6.3 million, showing the large variation in firm size.
+Table 1 provides some summary characteristics of the firms, along with their means by treatment group status.
+The mean (median) firm has been in business for 24 (23.5) years, with only 20 percent having been in business for fewer than 10 years.
+A key feature of the data is that firms are heterogeneous in terms of size and product produced.
+Firms had a mean of 59 and median of 40 employees at the time of application, with 59 percent of the firms classified as small (10-50 workers), and the remainder as medium (51 or more workers), with the maximum being 310, and the 10-90 range being from 13 to 119 workers.
+Mean sales were approximately USD2.3 million in 2013, with a 10th percentile of USD240,000 and 90th percentile of USD5.3 million showing the large variation in firm size.
 These are almost all single plant firms, with the main subsectors being metal products (60%) and plastic products (18%).
 The sample also includes firms making rubber products (5%), chemical products such as injection molding (4%), electronic components (4%), as well as firms working with leather, wood, and glass.
-Among the firms, 94 percent are tier 2 firms in the value chain, with 6 percent tier 1.5 Forty-five percent of firms had exported in at least one month of 2013.
+94 percent are tier 2 firms in the value chain, with 6 percent tier 1.5 Tier 2 firms do not supply parts directly to automobile manufacturers, but instead supply products to a wide range of clients including Tier 1 suppliers.
+The median firm reports having 50 regular clients in Colombia at baseline, and only 14 percent have fewer than 10 regular clients.
+Forty-five percent of firms had exported in at least one month of 2013.
 Half the firms are located in the Cundinamarca region, which includes Bogota, with the region of Valle del Cauca, which includes Cali, the next biggest.

-Management practices were measured in terms of 141 individual practices, developed by the Colombian National Productivity Center, classified into five areas: financial practices (made up of 29 individual practices), human resource practices (20), logistics practices (31), marketing practices (22), and production practices (39).
+Management practices were measured in terms of 141 individual practices based on an assessment developed by the Colombian National Productivity Center, and classified into five areas: financial practices (made up of 29 individual practices), human resource practices (20), logistics practices (31), marketing practices (22), and production practices (39).
 Each practice was scored on a five-point scale, where 1 indicates that the practice is not used, and 5 that it is implemented and under control.
 Scores were then aggregated and calculated as a percentage of the maximum possible score for that index.
-Appendix 3 provides more details of the specific measures.
+Appendix 4 provides more details of the specific measures.
 At baseline average scores for these practices range from 43 (human resources) to 51 (financing practices), relative to a potential maximum score of 100, indicating that firms have significant room to improve on these practices.
 We refer to this as the Anexo K (Annex K) management practices measure, with this terminology referring to the form used to collect this data.